chrisdel101/expressjs.com/CONTRIBUTING.md

-## Contributing to expressjs.com
+# Contributing to expressjs.com

+Welcome to the repository for [http://expressjs.com](http://expressjs.com),  the official documentation repository for all ExpressJS documentation.

+We welcome contributions!
+These are just some typical problem areas.
+We welcome fixes or improvements to these or any other part of the site:
+- **Website Related**: display or screen sizing problems, mobile responsiveness issues, missing or broken accessibility features, website outages, broken links
+- **Content Related**: spelling errors, incorrect/outdated Express documentation
+- **Translation Related**: spelling errors, incorrect/poorly translated words, adding new translations

+If you find a bug, or if you have an idea for a feature or enhancement to the website, please submit a new [issue](https://github.com/expressjs/expressjs.com/issues/new?assignees=&labels=&projects=&template=3other.md).
+We respond to ALL issues submitted.
+Please continue reading the guidelines below if you want more details on how to contribute.

+### This is the ExpressJS Documentation - Not the Express Framework

-This repository is only for issues related to the website [http://expressjs.com](http://expressjs.com).
-For issues related to Express, the framework, go to [https://github.com/expressjs/express](https://github.com/expressjs/express).
+If you are looking for the repository for the **Express framework**, you've come to the wrong place.
+This repository is only for issues related to the the ExpressJS website [http://expressjs.com](http://expressjs.com).
+For the Node framework Express repository, go to [https://github.com/expressjs/express](https://github.com/expressjs/express).

+## How to Contribute to expressjs.com

+*We are no longer accepting unsolicited pull requests*.
+Please only submit pull requests that follow our guided workflow.

+So you want to contribute to [expressjs.com](https://expressjs.com/)?
+You're in the right place!

+If you've found a problem that you want to fix, or have an idea for a site enhancement, the first step is to open an [issue](https://github.com/expressjs/expressjs.com/issues/new?assignees=&labels=&projects=&template=3other.md) and describe your proposal.
+The expressJS documentation team will respond with feedback, either approving or denying your proposal.
+We do read all submissions and try our best to always respond.

+After you've received approval, only then should you start your work and make any pull requests.
+We don't want your hard work to go to waste!
+If you really want to see you work get merged, and you do, please submit an issue first, and include as much detail about it as possible.
+Following

+Submitted issues or PRs with the description left blank will almost certainly be rejected.

+should be to open a new [issue](https://github.com/expressjs/expressjs.com/issues/new/choose).

+Give as much detail as you can here.
+The docs team will respond with feedback, and

 Feel free to make changes to the template files or the document files.
-The supporting docs are located in their respective directories, and the API docs are located under the `_includes` directory.
+The supporting docs are located in their respective language directories.
+For example, for the English middleware page under the resources tab
+:
+- /en/resources/middleware

+and the API docs are located under the `_includes` directory.

 Content on this site is licensed under a Creative Commons Attribution-ShareAlike 3.0 United States License.
 See https://creativecommons.org/licenses/by-sa/3.0/us/ for a layman's summary;
 See [LICENSE.md](LICENSE.md) for the full license.